CONTACT US

 Section II:Design

-Class 8:Thanks for the Season – a design using fresh and/or dried flowers
+Class 8:Octoberfest – a design using flowers and/or vegetables

-Class 10:Pik n Plunk – an arrangement using fall flowers and ornamental grasses
+Class 10:Last Showing – an arrangement in a vase using fall flowers and ornamental grasses from your garden

 Back to top